-Does the thought of biting into an ice-cream make you shudder, and does the heat from your morning java sometimes leave your teeth aching?
+Does the thought of biting into an ice cream make you shudder, and does the heat from your morning java sometimes leave your teeth aching?
 Maybe even brushing your teeth makes you wince?
 Sounds like you have a case of tooth sensitivity – a condition that makes many patients, young and old, wonder what can be done about this bothersome, and sometimes painful, condition.

 General Dentists at Carstairs Family Dental sympathize with patients who have to deal with mild to moderate tooth sensitivity on a daily basis.
-Influencing what patients choose to eat and drink – sensitivity that is initiated by temperature, sweetness, and acidic food, can put a dampener on meal selection and enjoyment – often leaving patients eating bland, lukewarm food.
+Influencing what patients choose to eat and drink – a sensitivity that is initiated by temperature, sweetness, and acidic food, can put a dampener on meal selection and enjoyment – often leaving patients eating bland, lukewarm food.

-At Carstairs Dental Dr. Bhullar, Ng, and Dhillon make a special point of providing treatment options and take home materials that are specifically designed to address tooth sensitivity.
+At Carstairs Dental Dr. Bhullar, Ng, and Dhillon make a special point of providing treatment options and take-home materials that are specifically designed to address tooth sensitivity.
 Caused or initiated by – Gum Recession – Clenching and Grinding – Dental Decay – a Cracked Tooth – Erosion of Enamel – Teeth Whitening Solutions used too frequently – Poor Oral Hygiene.

 How do you treat Tooth Sensitivity?
 Well if you have been sucking on lemons – stop!
 Often tooth sensitivity is a result of daily habits that lead to the weakening of tooth enamel and gum recession.
-Not brushing and flossing every day causes plaque to build up on tooth surfaces – which in turn creates lots of acidity on teeth that weakens the enamel.
+Not brushing and flossing every day causes plaque to build up on tooth surfaces – which in turn creates lots of acidity on teeth that weaken the enamel.
 Over time a cavity can form and/or gums try to pull away from the irritant (plaque) leading to puffy, inflamed gums, and gum recession.